top of page

 So here's my go-to list for the best potty training picture books for toddlers (with a focus on getting pee in the potty!).

-potty training picture books about pee
+Best potty training books for toddlers

 This board book by author of another favorite (Yummy YUCKY), highlights when you've got to go pee, where do you go?
 Told from the child's perspective, I also like how it shows that peeing in the potty can take a while (at first, when it's brand new!).